The advent of Money

 In the 8th century, all this began to change.
 Silver began to be used as a medium of exchange and it was weighed out exactly.
-Hints of this can be seen in the laws introduced by Solon in as much as these can be reconstructed.
+Hints of this can be seen in the laws introduced by Solon.
 Thus a fine of 100 drachma was imposed on the archons (ruling councillors) who failed to turn up to the assembly, while the naval officials were required to pay out given sums of naval silver.
 However the earliest Athenian money does not come in until a generation after Solon, so this must refer to the weighing out of silver.

-Chopped up pieces of silver are also found, known as Hacksilber which is a Viking term because in Viking hoards, silver, often Roman bowls, are found chopped up and used for their bullion value; similar lumps of silver are found in archaic Greece.
+Chopped up pieces of silver are also found.
+These are known as Hacksilber which is a Germanic term because in Viking hoards, silver Roman bowls, are often found chopped up and used for their bullion value; similar lumps of silver are found in archaic Greece.
 Eventually some of this silver begins to be stamped as a sign of its purity and its weight.
 Money begins.

 Money invented in Lydia

-Money in the form of stamping a glob of silver with an image – in the case of Lydia a lion’s head – may have been invented by Croesus’ father Alyattes (619 – 560 BC) who established the Kingdom of Lydia, but it was Croesus who increased the amount.
+Money in the form of stamping a glob of silver with an image – in the case of Lydia a lion’s head – may have been invented by Croesus’ father Alyattes (619 – 560 BC), but it was Croesus who increased the use of coinage.
 This earliest money is not made of gold or silver but of electrum which is an alloy of gold and silver which occurs naturally in the mountains of Lydia.
 This electrum coinage really got going under Croesus who reigned from 560-546 BC when he was defeated by Cyrus and the Persians, and Lydia became part of the Persian Empire.
 According to Herodotus, Croesus was put on a pyre and was about to be burned when Cyrus had second thoughts and pardoned him.
 Croesus then saw the truth of Solon’s words “Call no man happy until he is dead”.

 The concept of democracy had been around for some time – but it is under Cleisthenes that it received its best known form and we need to consider it in some detail.
 As any anthropologist will tell you, one of the big differences with primitive societies is that they are kinship based, and one of the key reforms of Cleisthenes was to break-up the kinship basis of Athenian society.
 Hitherto the great families had considerable power and influence.
 If someone wanted to make himself a tyrant he could always rely on family support.
-Cleisthenes himself came from the poshest family of all – the Alcmaeonids, but he was determined to break the power of the old families and he reorganised the social structure which previously had been based on four tribes with a family basis.
+Cleisthenes himself came from the poshest family of all – the Alcmaeonids, but he was determined to break the power of the old families.

 The new constitution